mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 - To add a linked column, the user can click on any column listed under the `Base Table Links` or `Linked to Base Table` sections.
 Linked columns are listed under the tables for which a link to or from the `Base Table` exists.
 - Linked columns will have values representing the IDs that match the primary key fields from the linked column record.
 To map to values of the linked table, the user must add a `Map Values` step.

+### User adds multiple select column steps

+- Users might want to add more than one `Select Columns` step.
+- Take a scenario where formula columns were created for the purpose of using them in other computed columns.
+The user might want to remove them from the result table.
+Using an additional select column that follows those `Add Formula Column` steps a user can define the columns to be included.

 ## Workflow: Value Mapping (Formula)